snu-sf-class/sf202401/README.md

     + Using [WSL](https://learn.microsoft.com/ko-kr/windows/wsl/install) allows you work on linux.
     + In WSL, [WSL extension of VS Code](https://learn.microsoft.com/ko-kr/windows/wsl/tutorials/wsl-vscode) is recommended.

+- It is likely that you will use your own laptop in mid-term and final exam.
+If you do not have a laptop or cannot install Coq on it, please let the TA know.

 ## Tactics

 - You can look up manuals about [Basic tactics](https://coq.inria.fr/doc/V8.18.0/refman/proofs/writing-proofs/index.html), [Automatic solver](https://coq.inria.fr/refman/proofs/automatic-tactics/index.html), and [Ltac](https://coq.inria.fr/refman/proof-engine/ltac.html) for more information about proof techniques.